JasonThon/lightflus/README.md

 1. Lightflus has released the **demo version**.
 Welcome to try it!

-2. Your feedback is very important and we will take very serious to any of your advice!
+2. Your feedback is very important and we will take it very seriously!

 ## Design Philosophy